All Episodes

 Now, if and when Donald Trump becomes the president, I sure hope he uses his pen and his phone with the same frequency that Barack Obama did.

-I think one of his promises to America needs to be we will undo every illegal unconstitutional executive order of the president, because not only is Trump going to have to deal with the Republican congressional leadership that is doing everything they can do to sabotage his candidacy in his campaign, but he's gonna have to take on a federal judiciary that's hell bent on subverting the will of the American people.
+I think one of his promises to America needs to be: we will undo every illegal, unconstitutional executive order of the president because not only is Trump going to have to deal with the Republican congressional leadership that is doing everything they can do to sabotage his candidacy in his campaign, but he's going to have to take on a federal judiciary that's hell-bent on subverting the will of the American people.

-The AP reports today that the state of Texas and their efforts to stop the arrival of Syrian refugees has now been blocked by a liberal federal judge who rejected leaders' claims that the refugees pose an imminent risk or states in or that states deserve to uh to have a say in resettlement.
+The AP reports today that the state of Texas and their efforts to stop the arrival of Syrian refugees has now been blocked by a liberal federal judge who rejected leaders' claims that the refugees pose an imminent risk or that states deserve to have a say in resettlement.

 Anyway, so now Texas has to take them.

-I say that we can move them in next to the White House, and then maybe when the president moves to his $28,000 a month palatial estate that he's gonna run, maybe we can move them there.
+I say we can move them in next to the White House, and then maybe when the president moves to his $20,000 a month palatial estate that he's going to run, maybe we can move them there.

 I don't think that would be such a bad idea.

-This government that screwed up royally because the guy responsible in Orlando, let's see, he cheered on 9-11.
+This government that keeps talking about your guns, this government that screwed up royally because the guy responsible in Orlando, let's see, he cheered on 9-11.

 He said he wanted to be a martyr.

-And for ten months the FBI investigated him, and then they took him off the watch list.
+And for 10 months, the FBI investigated him, and then they took him off the watch list.

 If he was on the watch list, he wouldn't have been able to buy the gun.